 We recommend against using text messages.
 The National Institute of Standards and Technology (NIST) no longer recommends SMS-based 2SV due to the hijacking risk from state-sponsored entities.

-Company A is a large and well-established enterprise company that uses on-premises applications and authentication.
-To implement increased security, lower support costs, and scalability, they want to move to Cloud Identity as their primary IdP.
+Company A is a large and well-established enterprise company that uses on-premises apps and authentication.
+To implement increased security, lower support costs, and boost scalability, they want to move to Cloud Identity as their primary IdP.

-The company has a mandate to roll out an IDaaS offering for managing its cloud presence, which requires rolling out 2SV and complete compliance within a certain date.
+The company adopted a mandate to roll out an IDaaS offering for managing its cloud presence, which requires rolling out 2SV and completing compliance by a certain date.
 The Infosec team is requiring 2SV for all users.

 Company A decides to use Cloud Identity to implement 2SV.
-They plan to make security keys mandatory for those users who work on the most sensitive and business-critical company initiatives, and also for those who access employee information.
-These employees include executives in all organizations and people in the engineering, finance, and human resources organizations.
-All other employees are required to use 2SV, and they can select the 2SV method that suits them best but are encouraged to use security keys.
+They plan to make security keys mandatory for those users who work on the most sensitive and business-critical company initiatives—and also for those who access employee information.
+This includes executives in all organizations and people in the engineering, finance, and human resources organizations.
+All other employees are required to use 2SV.
+They can select the 2SV method that suits them best and are encouraged to use security keys.